 He is a member of the American Academy of Orthopedic Surgeons (AAOS), the Connective Tissue Oncologic Tumor Society (CTOS) and the Musculoskeletal Tumor Society (MSTS).

-Dr. Blank currently lives in Chicago with his wife, who is pediatrician in the city, their daughter, son and 2 dogs.
+Dr. Blank currently lives in Chicago with his wife, who is a pediatrician in the city, their daughter, two son and two dogs.

 - Limb salvage surgery